gcallah/work/chaps/bacon.md

 To connect this lengthy discussion of his scientific method to the argument of this chapter, I will briefly consider some of the images through which Bacon depicts his method.
-Recalling the prior discussion of the Fall and the four idols, the method of eliminative induction was explicitly designed to make up for man's natural (more accurately, we could say, post-fall) inability to adequately understand nature's inner workings.
+Recalling the prior discussion of the fall and the four idols, the method of eliminative induction was explicitly designed to make up for man's natural (more accurately, we could say, post-fall) inability to adequately understand nature's inner workings.
 The specific ways in which it makes up for this inability is